limadan/real-state-scrapper/docs/SCOPE.md

 This tool aims to solve these problems by:
 - Automating the repetitive search process.
-- Providing instant notifications so users never miss a good opportunity.
+- Providing regular, consolidated notifications so users can review new properties at their convenience.
 - Centralizing all findings in a single, easy-to-use interface.
 - Offering data-driven insights through AI to empower users to make better-informed decisions.